Measure estimation on manifolds: an optimal transport approach

 for some constant $c_d>0$. \end{theorem} Examples of such losses include the total variation distance, the Hellinger distance (with $g(x)=x$), the Kullback-Leibler divergence (with $g(x)=x^2/2$), and the $L_p$ distance with respect to some dominating measure (with $g(x)=x^p$).
 We give a proof of Theorem \ref{thm:choice_of_loss}, based on Assouad's lemma, in Appendix \ref{sec:lowerbounds}.
 A simple example of loss $\LL$ which is not degenerate for mutually singular measures is given by the $W_p$ distance.
-As stated in the introduction, we will therefore choose this loss, and study $\RR_n(\mu,\QQ^{s,k}_d(\gamma),W_p)$, the minimax rate of estimation for $\mu$ with respect to $W_p$, where $\vartheta(\xi)=\mu$ is the first marginal of $\xi\in \QQ^{s,k}_d(\gamma)$.
+As stated in the introduction, we will therefore choose this loss, and study $\RR_n(\mu,\QQ^{s,k}_d,W_p)$, the minimax rate of estimation for $\mu$ with respect to $W_p$.